judge0/judge0/docs/api/submissions/delete_a_submission.md

 Delete specific submission.

 You need to be authorized to issue this request.
-Although you are authorized you might not be able to delete submission because administrator of Judge0 API instance you are using disallowed submission deletion.
-So before using this feature please check [configuration](#system-and-configuration-configuration-info-get) of Judge0 API you are using.
+Although you are authorized you might not be able to delete submission because administrator of Judge0 instance you are using disallowed submission deletion.
+So before using this feature please check [configuration](#system-and-configuration-configuration-info-get) of Judge0 you are using.

 For this request query parameter `base64_encoded` is implicitly set to `true` and cannot be changed.
 This guarantees you will successfully get requested submission attributes after deletion.